-TROY – Boy Scouts from around the state and region will get a chance to sample the college environment during Troy University’s Merit Badge University on Oct.
-27.
+TROY - Boy Scouts from around the state will get a chance to sample the college environment during Troy University's Merit Badge University on Oct.
+25.

 "This is an opportunity for TROY to showcase itself not only to the Scouts in southeast Alabama, but to any Scouts who wish to come," said Herb Reeves, Dean of Student Services, who helps coordinate the event.
 "Our University is pleased to partner with the Alabama Florida Council to introduce a 'world of opportunities' to Scouts."